USI-Showroom/BalanceBoard/README.md

 #### The file BalanceBoard_GUI_en contains

-1. The processing file for the english version of the graphical user interface
+1. The processing file for the English version of the graphical user interface

-#### The file BalanceBoard_GUI_en contains
+#### The file BalanceBoard_GUI_it contains

 1. The processing file for the Italian version of the graphical user interface.

-#### The file BalanceBoard_GUI_it contains

-1. The processing file for the graphical user interface.